Vehicle VIN Lookup

 What is a VIN number?

-A VIN (vehicle identification number) is a 17-digit code of letters and numbers that identifies a car uniquely, like car DNA.
+A Vehicle Identification Number or VIN is a 17-digit code of letters and numbers that identifies a car uniquely and is assigned at the time a vehicle is manufactured.
 Each section of the code provides a specific piece of information about the vehicle, including year, make, model, engine size, and the country and factory where the car was made.
 The VIN also carries security features for owners and manufacturers.
 Learn more about the meaning of each digit in a VIN number.

 If your vehicle was made before 1981, the VIN may be shorter than 17 characters.
-This decoder works best with post-1981 vehicles.
+This decoder works best with VIN lookups on vehicles made after 1981.

 Why does a VIN matter?